Associative and Lie deformations of Poisson algebras: Particular deformations: Lie and associative deformations of a Poisson algebra

-{\bf Example: Poisson structures on rigid Lie algebras}.
-Such Poisson structures have been studied in \cite{nico}, \cite{hdrLise} and \cite{Mic-Eli-Poisson}.
+Such Poisson structures have been studied in \cite{Nico, Mic-Eli-Poisson}.
 We will study these structures in terms of Poisson-Hochschild cohomology.
 Consider, for example, the $3$-dimensional complex Poisson algebra given, in a basis $\{e_1,e_2,e_3\},$ by

 If $\{,\}$ and $\bullet$ denote respectively the Lie bracket and the commutative associative product attached with the Poisson product, we have

 and

 for any $i,j.$ If $\varphi$ is a Lie biderivation, it satisfies